echoma/zkui/README.md

     Kazoo is a pure Python3 implemented ZooKeeper client.

     Install this package with this command: **python3 -m pip install kazoo**

+    On MS Windows, the current release (version2.0) is not usable, you may need to download the unreleased version from its [repo](https://github.com/python-zk/kazoo), and overwrite the old files (some directory like C:\Python34\Lib\site-packages\kazoo)

-# Run zkui
+### 2. Run zkui

-Start zkui with this command:  **python3 ./zkui.py**
+* Start zkui with this command:  **python3 ./zkui.py**

+# Simple Usage Guidance
-The UI is composed with three parts:
+The whole UI is composed with three parts:

 * The top part is "navigation".
 It shows which node you are browsing.
 The "Go Up" and "Go Down" button is very helpful.
 * The left part is "children and operations".
 The blue blocks is the children of current node, click it to browse the child.
 The orange button has many useful operations, discover them by yourself.
 * The right part is "node data".
 You can view and edit the node data here.

+# Miscellaneous
+* I mainly test and use zkui on my Ubuntu Linux 14.04 X64 PC, so there may be some unkown bugs on other OS.
+* I choose Apache License v2, but i am not an expert on license.
+Zkui uses many other opensource modules, I am not sure wether Apache Licese v2 is legal.